ecomfe/echarts-wordcloud/README.md

         right: null,
         bottom: null,

+        //Origin of the “cloud” in [x, y] . x y can be percentage or value in px origin:['50%','50%'],

         // Text size range which the value in data will be mapped to.
         // Default to have minimum 12px and maximum 60px size.

         sizeRange: [12, 60],

+         //Mapping text value to size by using formular y = a^p + b. p refer to sizeMapPower
+        sizeMapPower: 1 ,

         // Text rotation range and step in degree.
 Text will be rotated randomly in range [-90, 90] by rotationStep 45

         rotationRange: [-90, 90],
         rotationStep: 45,
+        rotateRatio:1,

         // size of the grid in pixels for marking the availability of the canvas
         // the larger the grid size, the bigger the gap between words.